Easy Naadan Sukhiyan | Thattukada Sukian

 3. Making Sukhiyan Mixture:

-• Add cooked mung beans, grated coconut, 3/4 teaspoon cardamom powder, and 1/2 teaspoon cumin powder to the jaggery syrup.
+• Add cooked mung beans to the jaggery syrup.
 Mix well until a thick consistency is achieved.
 Remove from heat.

 • Allow the mixture to cool down to touch.